-What Is Post-traumatic Stress (PTSD)
+What Is Post-traumatic Stress (PTS)

 Post-traumatic stress disorder is a type of anxiety disorder.
 It can occur after you've seen or experienced a traumatic event involving threat or injury.